 As a result, they concentrated on enhancing the selfie experience, from upgrading camera capabilities to introducing accessories like selfie sticks.

 5. How do they choose between different products?

 This would tell you the specific needs and expectations maintained by your existing as well as potential customers.
 There are many companies serving the same category of customers.
 Why did they choose the shampoo they purchased?

-The answer to this can lead you to the specific need that was fulfilled by that particular product which no other product could.
-It could be money, accessibility or an ingredient in the product.
-Find out what that is, so that you can incorporate it into your marketing.
+The answer to this can lead you to the specific need fulfilled by that particular product which no other product could.
+It could be money, accessibility, or an ingredient in the product.
+Find out what that is, so you can incorporate it into your marketing.

 6. How do your branding, design, and packaging influence them?

-Many a time it is the way of branding, designing and packaging your products is something that influences your market more than anything else.
-These factors build the brand image and thereby aids in developing emotions towards your product or your company.
+Many a time, it is the way of branding, designing, and packaging your products is something that influences your market more than anything else.
+These factors build the brand image and thereby aid in developing emotions towards your product or your company.

-It is an age of environmental awareness and any entities that promote it is encouraged and given support without a second guess.
+It is an age of environmental awareness, and any entities that promote it are encouraged and given support without a second guess.
 If you have branded your company knowing this pulse, it could turn the wind big time.
-Branding your company as eco-friendly in a word is not enough though.
-You are expected to carry out that in all stages and aspects of your company.
+Branding your company as eco-friendly in a word is not enough, though.
+You are expected to do that in all stages and aspects of your company.

 Such thoughts can persuade your potential customers to be associated with you since in a way they too can take part in it.